datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

    <Alert severity="info">

    Port forwarding not working for you?
-Make sure the service name matches your consul UI service by checking `kubectl get svc -A`
+Make sure the service name matches your Consul UI service by checking `kubectl get svc -A`

    </Alert>